 The overall responsibility of the risk management policies within the Firm is held by the Board.
 Its duties and responsibilities are outlined in 2.2 above.

-The Board meets on a quarterly basis, or more frequently as needed.
+The Board meets quarterly or more frequently as needed.

 As well as the Board, the Firm also has in place a designated Risk and Regulatory Change Committee which also hold responsibility over the Firm's risk management framework.
 Its key duties and responsibilities include: